-After five years of retirement I have rejoined the workforce on a contract basis with the Texas Health Institute.
+After five years of retirement I rejoined the workforce at theTexas Health Institute where I am currently working on Development.

 Prior to working for Ms. Vasquez I served in a variety of capacities at the Texas Commission on the Arts, from 1977 until August of 2007, when I retired as Executive Director.